microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/maker/add.md

 #### -f, --file

 The install configuration parameters file from.
-Refer to the [coe aa4am generate maker](../generate/maker/add.md) for more information.
+Refer to the [coe alm generate maker](../generate/maker/add.md) for more information.

 #### -o, --devOpsOrganization